|Admission Standards||Extremely Easy|

 |ACT Score||Competitiveness||Admission Chances|

-You will need above average high school grades to get into University of the Ozarks.
+Applicants require above average high school grades to get into Ozarks.
 The average high school GPA of the admitted freshman class at University of the Ozarks was 3.39 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
-If your high school grades are above the average 3.39 GPA, you have a very good chance of being admitted as Ozarks accepts 89% of all applicants.
+The school ranks #8 in Arkansas for highest average GPA.
+If your high school GPA meets these requirements, there is a good chance you will be accepted as Ozarks accepts 50% of students who apply.

 |3.50 to 3.75||20%||Good|